FreddyFunk/libbmpread/README.md

     }

     /* At this point, bitmap.width and .height hold the pixel dimensions of the
-     * file, and bitmap.rgb_data holds the raw pixel data in RGB triplets.
+     * file, and bitmap.data holds the raw pixel data in RGB triplets.
      */

     glGenTextures(1, &texture);